bioinformatics-ca/IDE_2021/module4/README.md

 Another output file is `alignment-delim.iqtree.log`, which contains additional information from [iqtree][].
 You can take a look at this file to get an idea of what [iqtree][] was doing.
 As iqtree uses a Maximum Liklihood approach, you will see that it will report the likeihood score of the optimal tree (reported as log-likehoods since likelihood values are very very small for these sorts of data analysis).

+*Note: For this lab we are not looking at branch support values for a tree, but for real-world analysis you may wish to look into including bootstrap support values or approximate likelihood ratio test values.
+This will give a measure of how well supported each branch in the tree is by the alignment (often as number from 0 for little support to 100 for maximal support).
+Please see the [IQTree documentation](http://www.iqtree.org/doc/Tutorial#assessing-branch-supports-with-ultrafast-bootstrap-approximation) for more details.*

 ---

 ## Step 4: Visualize tree alongside the alignment